What is an INDC?

 How does the process work?

 INDCs are the primary means for governments to communicate internationally the steps they will take to address climate change in their own countries.
-INDCs will reflect each country’s ambition for reducing emissions, taking into account its domestic circumstances and capabilities.
-Some countries may also address how they’ll adapt to climate change impacts, and what support they need from, or will provide to, other countries to adopt low-carbon pathways and to build climate resilience.
+INDCs reflect each country’s ambition for reducing emissions, taking into account its domestic circumstances and capabilities.
+Some countries also address how they’ll adapt to climate change impacts, and what support they need from, or will provide to, other countries to adopt low-carbon pathways and to build climate resilience.

 What makes a good INDC?

-Well-designed INDCs will signal to the world that the country is doing its part to combat climate change and limit future climate risks.
-Countries should follow a transparent process when preparing their INDC in order to build trust and accountability with domestic and international stakeholders.
+Well-designed INDCs signal to the world that the country is doing its part to combat climate change and limit future climate risks.
+In preparing their INDCs, countries should have followed a transparent process in order to build trust and accountability with domestic and international stakeholders.
 A good INDC should be ambitious, leading to transformation in carbon-intensive sectors and industry; transparent, so that stakeholders can track progress and ensure countries meet their stated goals; and equitable, so that each country does its fair share to address climate change.

 It is important that INDCs be clearly communicated so domestic and international stakeholders can anticipate how these actions will contribute to global emissions reductions and climate resilience in the future.
 An INDC should also articulate how the country is integrating climate change into other national priorities, such as sustainable development and poverty reduction, and send signals to the private sector to contribute to these efforts.

-What is WRI doing on this topic?
+What has WRI done on this topic?